ostenlun/OllisSpringDemo/README.md

 - MongoDB

 ## Features
-List the ready features here:
+The main features are:
 - Get arrivals retrieves the bus arrivals for a certain bus stop in London by calling a Tfl API (https://api.tfl.gov.uk/StopPoint/490009333W/arrivals) and stores the data to a remote database.
 - Get history retrieves the arrivals stored in the database
 - Delete history deletes all arrivals stored in the database

 ## Usage
-Please use OllisSpringDemoUI to use this application.
+Please use OllisSpringDemoUI as a user interface to use this application.

+Ask for the remote database credentials (src/main/resources/application.properties) or use your own Mongodb cluster.

 ## Project Status
 Project is: _complete_